-The American hornbeam is a native forest understory tree in the Chicago area, making it useful for shady landscapes, naturalized or woodland gardens.
+The American hornbeam is a native forest understory tree in the Chicago area, making it useful for shady landscapes and naturalized or woodland gardens.
 New leaves emerge reddish-purple, changing to dark green, then turn yellow to orange-red in the fall, offering a kaleidoscope of color throughout the year.
 Even in winter, the tree's fluted blue-gray bark with long, sinewy ridges make it a special addition to the landscape.
+This plant has some cultivated varieties.
+Go to list of cultivars.

 - North America